Buying Property in Thailand: How to Move Your Money Safely

 Steps:

-- Contact the broker and explain it's for a property purchase
+- Contact the provider or broker and explain it is for a Thai property purchase

 - Provide passport, proof of funds, seller's bank details, and purchase agreement